Over the next two terms we are going to be investigating our big question...

 What can we learn from events in the past?

-Our Connected learning covers History where we will explore the events of The Great Fire of London.
+Our Connected learning covers History where we will explore the events of The Great Fire of London and The Victorians.
 We will also look at Geography, creating maps and revisiting physical and human features of an area.
 In DT, we will link to The Great Fire by baking our own bread and designing packaging.
 We will also design our own Dragon Machines and explore different materials in our work.

-ICT covers Online Safety and further instructions on the use of Seesaw.
-We hope that this explains the forthcoming curriculum but please contact a staff member of The Maple Class if you have any queries
+ICT covers Online Safety, Algorithms and further instructions on the use of Seesaw.
+We hope that this explains the forthcoming curriculum but please contact a staff member of The Maple Class if you have any queries.

 Seesaw/Education City/Purple Mash isn't working, what shall we do?